Public Procurement Reform Implementation

-The Public Procurement Change Agents Programme introduces participants to a toolkit for supporting evidence based public procurement policy development and practice transformation.
-Participants are enabled to work effectively with stakeholders who identify both problems and opportunities, and to frame cost effective interventions that promote constructive change in public procurement systems, practices, policies and procedures.
+The Public Procurement Reform Implementation Programme introduces participants to a toolkit for supporting evidence based public procurement policy development and practice transformation.
+Participants are enabled to work effectively with stakeholders who identify both problems and opportunities, and to frame cost effective interventions that promote constructive reform in public procurement systems, practices, policies and procedures.

-Potential Change Agents may include but are not limited to:
+Potential participants may include but are not limited to:

-- Development organisations that are working to support partners interested in public procurement reform;
+• Development organisations involved in public procurement reform;

-- Public procurement managers who may be challenged in implementing public procurement reforms.
+• Public procurement managers challenged by public procurement reforms, and

 Participants will gain a thorough understanding of the following capabilities: